 Read the Comment.

-It is excreted in breast milk at a concentration lower than what is considered to be significant: 6.2% versus 10%(Zylber 1986, Rizzoni 1984).
-It has been detected in plasma or urine of infants whose mothers were taking it (Rizzoni 1984).
+It is excreted in breastmilk at concentrations which are lower than those that would be considered significant: 6.2% versus 10% (Zylber 1986, Rizzoni 1984).
+It has been detected in plasma or in the urine of infants whose mothers were taking it (Rizzoni 1984).

-No side effects have been reported in infants of mothers who take it except for a cyanotic crisis (Rizzoni 1984).
+No side effects have been observed in infants of mothers taking it except for a cyanotic crisis (Rizzoni 1984).

-Increased risk of acute lymphocytic leukemia has been found in children whose mothers took metamizole during pregnancy and breastfeeding, whereas the use of paracetamol during pregnancy was a protective factor (Couto 2015).
+An increased risk of acute lymphocytic leukemia has been found in children whose mothers took metamizole during pregnancy and breastfeeding, while the use of paracetamol during pregnancy was a protective factor (Couto 2015).

-Authorized and widely used in childbirth, puerperium and pediatric analgesia in several countries of Europe and America (Witschi 2019, Bordini 2016, Chaves 2009, Sabo 2001, DUP 1992).
-This has not been the case in the USA and UK since the 1970s due to the risk of exanthemas, anaphylaxis and agranulocytosis (<2 per million), which is actually lower than other medicines (Bordini 2016).
+Authorized and widely used in childbirth, puerperium and pediatric analgesia in several countries in Europe and America (Witschi 2019, Bordini 2016, Chaves 2009, Sabo 2001, DUP 1992); this is not the case in the US and UK since the 1970s due to risk of skin rashes, anaphylaxis and agranulocytosis (<2 per million), which is actually lower than other medicines (Bordini 2016).

-The European Medicines Agency has unified the Metamizol information for European countries, limiting the dose and use, both in adults and infants and children and during breastfeeding (EMA 2019 and 2018).
+The European Medicines Agency has standardized information on metamizole for European countries, limiting its dose and use, both in adults and in infants and children and during breastfeeding (EMA 2019 and 2018).

-American Academy of Pediatrics: medication which is usually compatible with breastfeeding (AAP 2001).
+American Academy of Pediatrics: this medication is usually compatible with breastfeeding (AAP 2001).

-Until there is more published data on this drug in relation to breastfeeding, it is recommended a punctual and limited use, being preferable safer known alternatives (Bar-Oz 2003), especially during the neonatal period and in case of prematurity.
+Until there is more published data on this drug in relation to breastfeeding, occasional and limited use is recommended, and safer known alternatives are preferable (Bar-Oz 2003), especially during the neonatal period and in cases of prematurity.